Skip to content

 OneTrust is a versatile privacy management platform suitable for larger enterprises and industries with strict regulations, thanks to its comprehensive features and global support.
 However, its high cost and complexity may make it less suitable for smaller organizations.

 Note that OneTrust requires lengthy contract commitments from its customers, which may further reduce its viability as an all-purpose platform.
-Companies will need to consider their growth goals before they purchase SaaS solutions with these types of extensive commitments.
+Companies will need to consider their growth goals before purchasing SaaS solutions with these extensive commitments.

 Overall Thoughts

-OneTrust presents an excellent choice for businesses that want to fully engage in the onboarding process.
+OneTrust is an excellent choice for businesses that want to engage in the onboarding process fully.
 Note that the typical contract values associated with OneTrust can exceed $50,000, and the long-term implementation expenses can run into the hundreds of thousands.
-Therefore, every enterprise should conduct a thorough evaluation of its compliance requirements when it contemplates a long-term partnership.
+Therefore, every enterprise should thoroughly evaluate its compliance requirements when contemplating a long-term partnership with OneTrust.

 👉 Considering your options?
 Check out our blog on the best OneTrust alternatives